Chronic Ventilator Weaning and Rehabilitation

 • On-site arterial blood gas analysis.

-• On site Radiology services for routine chest roentgenograms of the chest, abdomen and extremities within the department or at the bedside.
+• On site Radiology services for routine roentgenograms of the chest, abdomen and extremities and full CAT scanning and MRI services at Quincy Medical Center.

-• Full Laboratory Services off-site at the nearby Carney Hospital, Dorchester, MA.
+• Full Laboratory Services off-site at The Carney Hospital, Dorchester, MA and Quincy Medical Center.

 • On-site Pharmacy services including a computer based system to track medication orders, dosages, patient allergies, and drug interactions together with a computerized automated dispensing unit on each patient care site.